Citizen Policy Academy

 When is the next class?

-Fifteen-week academy classes are held in the spring and fall.
+Fifteen-week academy classes are held once a year in the fall.
 Classes meet one night a week from 6:30 p.m. until 9:30 p.m. at the Sheriff's Office in Wheaton.

 How do I register?